WuzhouDu/LeetCode-Practice-from-Scratch/README.md

 # LeetCode-Practice-from-Scratch
 This repo is created to record my process of practicing LeetCode coding problems.
+> update 2024.4.8:
+> After a long silence, I'd like to pick up the problems and start from the beginning.

 # Acknowledgement
 Thanks to [代码随想录](https://www.programmercarl.com) for giving a detailed instruction on **how to choose the problems** and in what **order** to solve them.
 I am following this guide to practice LeetCode problems.